 Les Faux-Monnayeurs is the result of a twenty-year long work of research and creation that Gide dedicated to what he regards as his one and only novel.
-The complication of the scheme, the viewpoints multiplication, the speeches polyphonic proliferation, the author's, narrator's and character Edouard the novelist's interventions, all of that characterizes the modernity of a novel permanently questioning what ought to be done and the proceedings of the plot.
-Betwee, fiction and elocution, speech and story, distance and involvement, the transgressive and reflexive writing of Les Faux-monnayeurs discusses the formal limits of the literary canon and shakes up the referential functions of the novel.
+The complication of the scheme, the multiplication of point of views, the speeches polyphonic proliferation, the author, narrator and character Edouard, the novelist's interventions, all of that characterizes the modernity of a novel permanently questioning what ought to be done and the proceedings of the plot.
+Between fiction and elocution, speech and story, distance and involvement, the transgressive and reflexive writing of Les Faux-monnayeurs discusses the formal limits of the literary canon and shakes up the referential functions of the novel.

-By the questioning of the genres, the narrative instance of the novel makes Gide give away the foundations of a new reflexion on the relations between subjectivity, language and reality.
-Les Faux-monnayeurs questions the place of men in the world and his bearings: the birth of the modern individual, his construction, the discovery of others through his experience, his sensitivity, his encounters
+By questioning the genres, the narrative instance of the novel makes Gide give away the foundations of a new reflexion on the relations between subjectivity, language and reality.
+Les Faux-monnayeurs questions the place of men in the world and their bearings: the birth of the modern individual, his construction, the discovery of others through his experience, his sensitivity, his encounters.

 It is impossible to reduce Les Faux-monnayeurs to only one of its aspects: a romantic or educational novel?
 A social or family novel?
 An adventure novel?
-Is it better to favor one of the point of view in spite of the others: from an aesthetic, mythological or ethical point of view?
-Every elements - the characters, the events, the ideas, the themes, the means - only mean something when they connect with one another, forming a whole solid assemble.
+Is it better to favor one of the points of view in spite of the others: from an aesthetic, mythological or ethical point of view?
+Each element - the characters, the events, the ideas, the themes, the means - only means something when it connects with the others, forming one solid assemble.
 In this overview, Gide puts into perspective the creative future of a work: the reader must bear in mind that what matters is the writing quest, the building of the fabrication.
-Gide composes a novel whose main topic is the genesis of a fiction: the novelist Edouard is preparing a novel, Les Faux-Monnayeurs, and develops the project around it in his journals, memos, notebooks and conversations.
+Gide composes a novel whose main topic is the genesis of a fiction: the novelist Edouard is preparing a novel, "Les Faux-Monnayeurs", and develops the project around it in his journals, memos, notebooks and conversations.